-- letter sorting machine (LSM) A large mechanized machine that can sort letters into as many as 277 bins.
+letter sorting machine (LSM) - A large mechanized machine that can sort letters into as many as 277 bins.
 Operators physically read the address and then manually enter an extraction code, via keyboard, based on their memory of the sort scheme loaded into the machine's computer software.
-(See also multiposition letter sorting machine.) - letter tray A flat cardboard or plastic container for sorted letter-size mail that can hold several hundred letters.
+(Also see multiposition letter sorting machine.)

+- letter tray A flat cardboard or plastic container for sorted letter-size mail that can hold several hundred letters.
 Various kinds and sizes of trays are used in place of sacks or pouches for transporting mail within and between major postal facilities.
 Certain rate categories, especially automation rates, require the use of trays.
 (Compare with flats tray.) - letter tray transporter A cart, with skeletal frames, used to transport plastic letter trays in plant and between postal facilities. - letters and cards (LC) A category of international mail that consists of ordinary letters containing personal correspondence; letter packages containing correspondence and/or other mailable items; postcards and postal cards, and aerogrammes.
-The LC designation is derived from the French term lettres and cartes. - Library Mail A Standard Mail sublcass for items on loan from or exchanged between academic institutions, public libraries, museums, and other authorized organizations.
-Books, sound recordings, academic theses, and certain other items may be mailed at the Library Mail rate if marked on the outside of the mailpieces as "Library Mail" or "Library Rate." - line haul charge The fee based on the distance and quantity (weight or space occupied) of mail transported by highway or rail between two points.
-This charge is distinguished from the terminal charge for loading and unloading mail. - live mail The mail in USPS custody that is being processed, transported, or delivered.
+The LC designation is derived from the French term lettres and cartes. - Library Mail A Standard Mail subclass for items sent to or from or exchanged between academic institutions, public libraries, museums, and other authorized organizations.
+Books, sound recordings, academic theses, and certain other items may be mailed at the Library Mail rate if properly marked. - line haul charge The fee based on the distance and quantity (weight or space occupied) of mail transported by highway or rail between two points.
+This charge is distinguished from the terminal charge for loading and unloading mail. - line-of-travel (LOT) sequence A presort for Enhanced Carrier Route rates in which mailpieces are arranged by ZIP+4 codes in the order in which the route is served by the carrier.
+The mailpieces are sequenced in delivery order. - live mail The mail in USPS custody that is being processed, transported, or delivered.
 (Compare with dead mail.) - loading conveyor (See conveyor.) - Loan, Transfer, and Training System (LTATS) A payroll software application that provides for the keyboard entry of loan, transfer, and training data via Form 1236-A, Weekly Loan, Transfer, and Training Hours.
 It is used to produce the Loan, Transfer and Training Hours Report.